OpenSourceAWE/MakieControlPlots.jl/README.md

 - simple plots can be created with the `plot()` function
 - the plots are interactive: buttons for pan and zoom, home and save are provided
-- plots can be saved in PNG or PDF format
+- plots can be saved in PNG or PDF format from the GUI
 - an oscilloscope-like plot with multiple channels can be created with the `plotx()` function
 - an XY plot can be created with the `plotxy()` function